 This is a problem that's unique to magic loop .
 Circular needles have cables that are much thinner than the needle tip.
 So when we tighten the working yarn before we start working on the needle closest to us, we're tightening that stitch to fit around the cable, rather than around the needle tip.

 Just like with Option 1, pulling too tightly can throw off the tension of the entire round, which also causes ladders.
 Instead of pulling tightly, focus more on making sure all the stitches have an equal sizing and tension.

-In the photo above, you can see there's a pretty big gap between the back needle and the needle closest to me, where I'm knitting the next stitch.
+In the photo above, you can see there's a pretty big gap between the back needle and the front needle where the next stitch is being knit.
 Pinch that back cable to meet the new needle when you start knitting on a new needle, and that will close up the gap and help you avoid ladders.

 This can work with double-pointed needles, too.
 When you're changing to a new double-pointed needle, make sure the old needle and new needle are close together.
 For double-pointed needles, that usually just means making sure your needles are at an angle.

 Some fibers, like cotton , don't have a lot of stretch.
 So once that ladder forms, it's unlikely it will spring back in place.
 Fibers like wool , though, are famous for being springy, which also means they're more forgiving.
 (If you used a springy yarn like wool and still have ladders, keep reading!)

 If your ladder only happens occasionally in the project and it isn't too wide, you might be able to

 .
 As you probably know, blocking shapes the stitches and helps them settle.
 When you block your ladders, wiggle the stitches around so they shift and hide the ladder.
 Just try to adjust them so they are the same size as the other stitches.